 The next morning when we found our schedule of events slipped under our cabin door, it said our port of call was going to be Progreso, Mexico.
 Nowadays this is a scheduled stop on some cruise itineraries, but back during this time it was a port nobody had ever seen before.
 We were all scratching our heads thinking, “where the heck is Progreso?”
 We didn’t even know what part of Mexico it was in – but we assumed it was somewhere on the Yucatan peninsula.
 We even joked about it possibly being the home of “Progresso Soup,” although we knew that wasn’t true.

 We were so far off the beaten path that it actually felt like we were in the real Mexico.
-Instead of visiting the overcrowded and cliché Chichen Itza, we visited an even older site that was far more significant.
+Instead of visiting the popular Chichen Itza, we visited an even older ruins site that was far more significant…and probably few tourists had heard of.
 We also experienced an authentic Rodeo with real Gauchos and some of the most amazing homemade Mexican cuisine that we had ever eaten!
-In fact, we still reminisce about the delectable lime soup that nobody can find out how to make just the same!
+In fact, we still reminisce about the delectable lime soup that we can find nowhere else!

 In the end, we would have never experienced any of this, or with the same hospitality, in busy Cozumel and Grand Cayman.
 So Hurricane Wilma actually did us a favor.
 We never would have experience such a local, unique, and quiet tourist destination in Mexico had the storm not wiped out the piers of where we were supposed to go. (although, this was many years ago and Progreso is now on cruise ship itineraries)